Nelson00011/SandBox/README.md

 # SandBox

-Make sure that an AWS environement has the following and install all of the following node -v
+Make sure that an AWS environment has the following and install all of the following node -v

 nvm -v